 We welcome assistance dogs to the event, as long as they have been specifically trained to assist you, only use the toilet in a designated spending area and behave in a way that is appropriate around other customers.
 If you are planning to bring your assistance dog, we ask that you let us know by completing the online access booking form in advance so we can give you any necessary information and to enable us to plan to ensure you have the best experience possible.

 We understand that a hidden disability is not immediately apparent.
 If you would like support or advice once inside the festival our Access Manager will be the main point of contact and is based at the Welfare tent.
-Or please contact us in advance with your questions [email protected]
+Or please contact us in advance with your questions to [email protected]

 Hearing loops will be available at the Box Office, the Accreditation Office, the Welfare Tent and at Bar 2 (located next to the Welfare Tent).